|

 Making cowboy cookies

-• Fold in the oats, chocolate chips, and chopped nuts.
+• Fold in the oats, chocolate chips, chopped nuts, and coconut, if using.

-• Using a 1 1/2 tablespoon cookie scoop or rounded tablespoon, drop the dough onto the baking sheet.
-Alternatively, make the cookies larger or smaller.
+• Using a 1 1/2 tablespoon cookie scoop, drop the dough onto the prepared baking sheets (about 5 dozen cookies).
+For big bakery-style cookies, use a larger scoop.

 Placing cowboy cookie scoops on a baking sheet.

-• Bake the cowboy cookies for 10 to 12 minutes, until they are lightly browned.
+• Bake the cowboy cookies for 10 to 12 minutes per batch or until they are lightly browned.

-• Cool the cookies on a rack and then transfer the cowboy cookies to an airtight container or resealable food storage bag.
+• Cool the cookies on a rack, then transfer them to an airtight container or a resealable food storage bag.

 Nutrition